Matt Turner is Senior Procurement Operations Manager at Mitie.

 For Procurement Heads‘ latest Big Interview, he spoke with Hayley Packham spoke to share how the procurement team has juggled the challenges of COVID while responding quickly and effectively to the pandemic.

 How did you get into Procurement?

-After my degree, I worked for a year as an officer of the Students’ Union at Staffordshire Poly and was involved in many aspects of the SU’s work – from buying minibusses to negotiating contracts for bands.
-When I subsequently went to a grad fair in London, Leyland DAF’s HR team suggested that Procurement was for me, so I applied, only to miss out at final selection.
+After my degree, I worked for a year as an officer of the Students’ Union at Staffordshire Poly and was involved in many aspects of the SU’s work – from buying minibuses to negotiating contracts for bands.
+When I subsequently went to a grad fair in London, Leyland DAF’s HR team suggested that Procurement was for me, so I applied, only to miss out on the final selection.
 Weeks later they wrote to say extra places had been signed off, and I was in, which was a result!

 What are the roles and responsibilities the Procurement function holds within Mitie?
 How do you split the function out?